Linbreux/wikmd/README.md

 Detailed installation instruction can be found [here](https://linbreux.github.io/wikmd/installation.html).

+## Development

+Instructions on the easiest way to develop on the project can be found [here](https://linbreux.github.io/wikmd/development.html).

 ## Plugins & Knowledge graph (beta)

 More info can be found in the [docs](https://linbreux.github.io/wikmd/knowledge%20graph.html).